basnijholt/nijho.lt/content/post/agentic-coding/index.md

 This second leap was as transformative as the first one.
 I spent >10k USD worth of API usage in the first month alone (thankfully capped at $200 with the Pro plan).
 {{% /callout %}}

-## 2. But Don't You Love Programming?
+## 2. But don't you love programming?

 I've heard this objection countless times: "I love programming too much to let AI do it for me."